-Requests made by third parties or on behalf of children
+Requests Made by Third Parties or on Behalf of Children

-The Trust need to be satisfied that the third party making the request is entitled to act on behalf of the individual, but it is the third party's responsibility to provide evidence of this entitlement.
+The school need to be satisfied that the third party making the request is entitled to act on behalf of the individual, but it is the third party's responsibility to provide evidence of this entitlement.
 This might be a written authority to make the request or it might be a more general power of attorney.
 The Trust may also require proof of identity in certain circumstances.